 Work based experience is a great way to enrich your degree and give you an insight into what your future career could look like, which is why some Biomedical Engineering students have found work experience opportunities alongside studying full time on their course.

 Living the American dream

-Second year student Anneline Sibanda took advantage of the HELS Go Abroad scheme, which allows students within the faculty to volunteer, work or study abroad, with the assistance of a travel bursary.
+We asked second year student Anneline Sibanda about her experience using the HELS Go Abroad scheme, which allows students within the faculty to volunteer, work or study abroad, with the assistance of a travel bursary.

 "Whether you want to get work experience, or just do a volunteering project in another country, I’d really recommend applying for the HELS Go Abroad Scheme; I wouldn’t have had the opportunity to do this without it."

 Making the arm of the future

 Do you have a passion in a particular area that you would like to explore more at university?
 That’s exactly what Biomedical Engineering student Alex Watts did by undertaking a project alongside his degree to help make his passion a reality with the help of our specialist staff and resources.